 Rachel started her professional Thai massage practice in 2004.
 Over time, tuning into her own natural rhythm she has developed a slow, fluid and steady style.
-Her treatments act like a physical form of meditation for both giver and receiver, helping to ground an over-active mind common in our busy lives.
+Her treatments act like a physical form of meditation for both giver and receiver; an opportunity to slow down, helping to ground an over-active mind common in our busy lives.

-For Rachel the beauty of Thai massage is that it brings clients immediately back into their body and away from unhelpful thought patterns.
-It encourages flow of energy through the body with pressure from hands, thumbs, elbows, knees and feet in combination with gentle rocking and deep stretches.
+The beauty of Thai massage is that it brings clients back into their body and away from unhelpful, repetitive thought patterns.
+The treatment encourages a flow of energy through the body.
+The therapist uses pressure from hands, thumbs, elbows, knees and feet in combination with gentle rocking, deep stretches and stillness.

-Rachel works with a variety of clients including pregnant women (pre and post natal), people with general stiffness and those dealing with energy and mood issues, including anxiety and depression
+Rachel works with a variety of clients including pregnant women (pre and post-natal), people with general stiffness and those dealing with energetic and emotional issues, including anxiety and depression.